 Compute the primary insurance amount (PIA).
 The formula used to compute the PIA from the AIME is weighted to provide a higher PIA-to-AIME ratio for workers with low earnings.
-For workers who reach age 62, become disabled, or die in 2004, the PIA is equal to the sum of:
+For workers who become disabled in 2005, the PIA is equal to the sum of:

-90 percent of the first \$612 of AIME, plus 32 percent of the next \$3,077 of AIME, plus 15 percent of AIME over \$3,689.
+90 percent of the first \$627 of AIME, plus 32 percent of the next \$3,152 of AIME, plus 15 percent of AIME over \$3,779.

 When subsequent retirement benefits are computed at conversion to retired-worker benefits at the full retirement age (FRA), or at retirement for a worker who earlier recovered from a disability, the years of disability are disregarded from the PIA calculation.
-That preserves insured status and benefit level
+That preserves insured status and benefit level.